hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 - Create a VCS repository for policies.
 - Write Sentinel policies and add them to the policy repo.
-- Write a Terraform configuration for managing policies in TFE, and add it to the policy repo.
+- Write a Terraform configuration for managing policies in Terraform Cloud, and add it to the policy repo.
 This configuration must:
     - Configure [the `tfe` provider][tfe_provider].
     - Manage individual policies with `tfe_sentinel_policy` resources.
     - Manage policy sets with `tfe_policy_set` resources.
-- Create a TFE workspace linked to the policy repo.
+- Create a Terraform Cloud workspace linked to the policy repo.
 - Write tests for your Sentinel policies.
 - Use CI to run Sentinel tests automatically.